kxnzx/agency-landing-page/README.md

 - Functional Image
   - An image of a logo wrapped inside a link tag is an example of a functional image, because it functions as a link to return to the homepage.
 In this case you can use the alternate text "Return to homepage".
 - Informative Image
-  - These kinds of images provide visual instructions and are useful for saving space.
+  - These kind of images provide visual instructions and are useful for saving space.
 They can also convey emotions and thoughts.
 An example of an image with a visual instruction is an assembly diagram for furniture or an illustration of a phone number.
 In this case you can use the alternate text "assembly diagram for furniture" and “Phone number”.

 I also learned about the mark tag.
 This tag defines text that should be marked or highlighted.
 I have used them for the "Learn More" links to give them the style of a highlight marker: